Click a question to see the corresponding answer below.

 What if I want to transfer from Pratt to Trinity, or Trinity to Pratt, before classes start?

-Incoming students who haven’t yet started classes can contact Admissions (919-684-3214, email@example.com) and request a change in their school of admittance from Trinity to Pratt, or vice versa.
+Incoming students who haven’t yet started classes can contact Admissions and request a change in their school of admittance from Trinity to Pratt, or vice versa.
 At some point each summer no more changes can be granted but you'll be able to make the switch after your first semester.

-If you cannot change schools before you register for fall classes, and you’re hoping to transfer from Trinity to Pratt, we recommend following a Pratt schedule for your first semester.
-You may not be able to register for EGR 103 in the fall, but you can plan to take it spring semester if you can’t take it in the fall.
+If you can't change schools before you register for fall classes, and you’re hoping to transfer from Trinity to Pratt, we recommend following a Pratt schedule for your first semester.
+You may not be able to register for EGR 103 in the fall, but you can plan to take it spring semester if you can’t take it in the fall, and you can email Pratt Advising to ask if there will be seats in the fall.
+If you'd like to transfer from Pratt to Trinity, you can follow the advice in the "Learning at Duke" section of the Trinity Blue Book for ideas about choosing fall semester courses.
 You can apply to change schools after completing your first semester.
-If you'd like to transfer from Pratt to Trinity, you can follow the advice in the "Learning at Duke" section of the Trinity Blue Book for ideas about choosing fall semester courses.